 It might make you feel relaxed and sleepy initially, but excessive alcohol consumption can disrupt sleep cycles.
 It is often associated with low sleep quality and duration (11).
 The side effects of alcohol, aka the hangover, can also influence food choices in period post-consumption.
 Drink alcohol responsibly, consume moderately, and follow national guidelines (no more than 14 units of alcohol a week).
 There is a broad range of low-alcohol brands on the market, offering cocktails, wines, and spirits, which offer an alternative to going completely alcohol-free (Unit and Calorie Calculator | Drinkaware).

-And remember, be kind to yourself.
-Stressing about not sleeping will only make it more difficult to sleep!
+Remember, be kind to yourself.
+Stressing about not sleeping will only make it more difficult to sleep.

-This article was written by Jen O'Grady and edited by Mei Wan, Registered Dietitian and Nutritionist.
+This article was written by Jen O'Grady and edited by Mei Wan FdSc, BSc (Hons), RD, MBDA, an HCPC Registered Dietitian and Nutritionist.